 - The team is responsible for the estimation of the activities.

-- In case of premature termination of a project, establishing the extent of completion is important.
+- In case of premature project termination, establishing the extent of completion is important.

 - Quality is built-in and not an afterthought.